 It is never easy to deal with disappointment.
+People will disappoint you.
 It is not easy to live through.
 It is real and will visit you from time to time.
 Learning to live and work through disappointment will save you from a life of resentment and bitterness.

 How Disappointment Comes

 Disappointment comes in several ways.
 Identifying disappointment will help us know what to expect and perhaps give us some insight on how to live through it.